Everyday Trials

 me.
 Some who may read this might say not everyone in their twenties finds

-someone, and with that, I fully agree; however, it is magnified ten-fold when
+someone, and with that, I fully agree; however, it is magnified tenfold when

 you are in a wheelchair or have a disability.
 Not only does it seem one gets

-snubbed on the relationship front, but also many of the most common social
+snubbed on the relationship front, but also, many of the most common social

 interactions, the able-bodied community, from my perspective, does not know how

 to or feel comfortable with integrating the disabled community.
-A key example
+A key example is when I ask someone to do something.
+They will often give me a

 for some reason or another.
 Don’t get me wrong.
-I understand that this is a
+I understand that this is a problem related to my generation and the interaction between the able-bodied community and disabled individuals.
+But I am sure if you ask other individuals with

 disabilities, you will find that it tends to happen a great deal more